Midnighter/Notebooks-Launcher/README.rst

 * The shutdown script kills all IPython notebook kernels running under the user names provided, so be careful!

+* A sample students.csv and notebooks.cfg file are provided.

 Requirements
 ------------